 DEC VAX, eh?
 How old is VAXMAN, anyway?

 I started to dabble in computer chess around 1980, a year or two after I learned to program in BASIC.
 My first program took 20 seconds just to generate the moves from the starting position.
 I soon ditched BASIC and started learning machine language (6502, Z80, MACRO-11...)
 In 1986, I finally settled on the IBM PC as my platform of choice, C as the programming language, and released the first public version of WAXMAN in 1990.

 What cutting-edge techniques does WAXMAN use?

-Mailbox board representation, incremental attack updates, alpha-beta search with iterative deepening, aspiration window, killer and refutation moves, history heuristic...
-Later on, I added null-move pruning, then futility pruning.
-The newer WinBoard versions also use internal iterative deepening and late-move reductions.
+Mailbox board representation, incremental attack updates, alpha-beta search with iterative deepening, aspiration window, null-move heuristic, killer moves...
+Later on, I added static null pruning and razoring (i.e., futility pruning).
+The newer versions also use internal iterative deepening and late-move reductions/pruning.

-Not exactly bitboards as such, but there are bitmaps summarizing various aspects of the position in a similar way - white pieces, black pieces, attacked pieces, defended pieces, pieces en prise, etc. So when we need, say, a list of pinned enemy pieces, it doesn't take much work.
+Not exactly bitboards as such, but there are bitmaps summarizing various aspects of the position in similar ways -- white pieces, black pieces, attacked pieces, defended pieces, pieces en prise, etc. So when we need, say, a list of pinned enemy pieces, it doesn't take much work.

 How strong is WAXMAN?

-WAXMAN's rating on the CCRL rating list is about 2,400.
-That's against other chess programs - no idea how CCRL's list correlates to human ratings.
+WAXMAN's rating on the CCRL rating list is close to 2,400.
+That's against other chess programs -- no idea how CCRL's list correlates to human ratings.